Inside Cellar Walls, (330 Commercial Road, E14)

 Mirror image, it is death; it is decomposing of everything I am, here before my eyes, desperate mortality, art searching for the sign of immortality, searching with many eyes, many warriors.
 Struggling in the river of life to death, to under-ground river, to ghost, for the immortal icon, or the immortal design, for the unmistakable proof of the soul’s metamorphosis, in a blueprint, a microdot, a painting, a film, a song.
 Search, search, art is full of clues that point to the road of eternity, mystery, amorphous, impatient for the truth, the touch of life that lives beyond death.

 It lies on the pool of a pebbly beach.
 Water curling, a handful of shells and pebbles of silver… It lies in the stomach of a blue shark, with Lewis Carroll pouring tea from his china pot, for a girl in orphan rags who holds a torn and severed sailors arm…

 It means nothing to you, you cannot read the message wrecked across the world like a broken dream.
 Your stomach covers broken glass from the window that shattered, blasted by a storm, tears filled your eyes.
 Sunlight falls and tears a desert across the globe like a red scar, like a wound, a grazed knee, cuts over the equator like a flame, a burning sword gash.
 Then away to fade in endlessness.

 Guitar hero hung on a cross of thick frozen ice cream.
 Star of Bethlehem above the synagogue.
 A dream of truth turned into stone.
-Reality, a sign to be dreamt of; reality preserved by theatre to mark the milestone of life’s seven lengths of the pool.
+Reality is a sign to be dreamt of; reality preserved by the theatre to mark the milestone of life’s seven lengths of the pool.

 JAN 25th 1980